 Home > Academics > Community-Based Learning > Recent Examples

 During fall 2008, students in Dr. Mary Weaks-Baxter’s section of Rhetoric 101 worked with 5th grade students at West View Elementary School in Rockford on several writing assignments.
-According to the 5th grade teacher, working with Rockford College students inspired his students to think more about the importance of education and to aim for a future that includes college.
+According to the 5th grade teacher, working with Rockford University students inspired his students to think more about the importance of education and to aim for a future that includes a university.

 In the spring semester (2007), students in Dr. Strickler’s new Quantum Writing course on environmental rhetoric worked with community experts under the guidance of Don Miller from Severson Dells Nature Center to study the competing rhetorics of urban sprawl in our local community.
 Students have already begun researching and videoing different rhetorical perspectives on the issue.
 Their work will set the stage for students in Rhetoric 353 next semester who will continue the documentary project on environmental rhetoric.